github-education-resources/codespaces-project-template-py/README.md

 ### Inspect your codespaces environment

-What you have at this point is a pre-configured environment where all the runtimes and libraries you need are already installed - a 0 config experience.
+What you have at this point is a pre-configured environment where all the runtimes and libraries you need are already installed - a zero config experience.

 > This environment will run the same regardless of whether your students are on Windows, macOS or Linux.